Dark Web Scraping

 Flare’s platform automates time-consuming, manual dark web monitoring tasks by providing comprehensive surveillance of:

-- Invisible Internet Project (I2P), open-source, decentralized, anonymous network for browsing both the clear and dark web
+• Invisible Internet Project (I2P), open-source, decentralized, anonymous network for browsing the dark web

 Why is Flare’s automation better than open-source dark web scraping technologies?